19 Climatology of the atmosphere

 \[ \begin{align} \zeta' = \frac{\partial v'}{\partial x} - \frac{\partial u'}{\partial y} + \frac{v'}{a}\tan\left(\phi\right) \end{align} \]

-Can this be further transformed to
+this can be further transformed into

 \[ \begin{align} g\frac{\partial\left(\newoverline{h} + \newoverline{b}\right)}{\partial y} &= -f\newoverline{u} - \frac{\newoverline{u}}{a}\tan\left(\phi\right)\newoverline{u} - \newoverline{u'\frac{\partial u'}{\partial y}} - \newoverline{v'\frac{\partial v'}{\partial y}} - \newoverline{\left(\frac{\partial v'}{\partial x} - \frac{\partial u'}{\partial y} + \frac{v'}{a}\tan\left(\phi\right)\right)u'}\nonumber\\ \Leftrightarrow g\frac{\partial\left(\newoverline{h} + \newoverline{b}\right)}{\partial y} &= -f\newoverline{u} - \frac{\newoverline{u}}{a}\tan\left(\phi\right)\newoverline{u} - \newoverline{v'\frac{\partial v'}{\partial y}} - \newoverline{\left(\frac{\partial v'}{\partial x} + \frac{v'}{a}\tan\left(\phi\right)\right)u'}\nonumber\\ \Leftrightarrow \textcolor{red}{g\frac{\partial\left(\newoverline{h} + \newoverline{b}\right)}{\partial y}} &= \textcolor{red}{-f\newoverline{u}} - \newoverline{v'\frac{\partial v'}{\partial y}} - \newoverline{u'\frac{\partial v'}{\partial x}} + \textcolor{blue}{\newoverline{\frac{u'v'}{a}\tan\left(\phi\right)} - \frac{\newoverline{u}^2}{a}\tan\left(\phi\right)}. \end{align} \]